 Stability: Leg Design

 Backpacking chairs are much lighter than traditional camp chairs, but they also often sport different (and non-conventional) leg designs for easy packability and weight savings.
-This frequently has a major impact on stability compared to ultra-solid, standard camping chairs like the REI Co-op Campwell or Alps Mountaineering King Kong.
-For example, a crossover camping/backpacking option like the Helinox Chair Zero is easy to rock back and tip over due to its thin legs that are connected to the middle of the chair rather than the sides.
+This has a major impact on stability compared to ultra-solid, standard camping chairs like the REI Co-op Skyward or Alps Mountaineering King Kong.
+For example, a crossover camping/backpacking option like the Helinox Chair Zero is easy to rock back and tip over due to the thin legs connected to the middle of the chair rather than the sides.
 Depending on your needs and how far you plan to haul your chair from your car, it’s worth considering how much stability and support you want.
 In our experience, if you don’t need an ultralight model, traditional camp chairs offer the most foolproof structure.

 Storage: Cup Holders and Pockets